-• District management believes these rate increases had to be implemented to keep revenues in line with recurring operating costs.
-Management is committed to monitoring its expenses and to keeping them in line with needs and requirements of operations but realized that revenues had not kept up with operational needs.
+- On May 23, 2016 the District's Board of Directors increased the mill rate levy to \$4.598 for residential customers and \$5.7446 for non-residential customers effective with the assessments mailed out in the later part of 2016.
+They also increased the water service charge from \$34 per acre to \$37 per acre beginning with calendar year 2017. - District management believes these rate increases had to be implemented to keep revenues in line with recurring operating costs.
+Management is committed to monitoring its expenses and to keeping them in line with needs and requirements of operations realizing that revenues had not kept up with operational needs.
 Therefore, rate increases were recommended to the Board of Directors.
 Further analysis is being performed to determine if additional increases are needed going forward.
-In addition, funding for non-recurring needs is being looked at separately and alternative funding sources are being sought.
-As stated earlier, the District will be hiring a grants consultant to assist in finding alternative funding sources.
+In addition, funding for non-recurring and major capital needs are being looked at separately and alternative funding sources are being sought.